Updated August 2026

 Why combination skin is so hard to moisturize

 Combination skin is fundamentally two different skin types in one face — and most moisturizers are designed for ONE type.
 The dry zones (cheeks, sometimes around eyes) lack lipids and need hydration plus barrier support.
 The oily zones (T-zone) overproduce sebum and need oil control plus barrier non-comedogenicity.
 A heavy cream that works for the cheeks clogs the T-zone.
 A gel that works for the T-zone leaves cheeks tight.
 The solution requires either: 1) A precisely balanced formula with both hydrating and oil-controlling ingredients (rare), or 2) Different products on different facial zones (high-effort, expensive).
-Our testing focused on option 1 — finding moisturizers that achieve the balance without zone-specific application.

 ii